lynker-spatial/community.fabric/README.md

 1. Navigate to the **"Issues"** tab in this repository.
 2. Click the **"New issue"** button.
-3. Browse the available templates and choose the one that best matches the type of issue you want to report (e.g., `Map Error: Hydrolocations` or `Map Error: Topo Fixes`).
+3. Browse the available templates and choose the one that best matches the type of issue you want to report (e.g., `Flowpaths: Merge Flowpaths` or `Divides: Reid Divide`).
-4. Click on the selected template.
+4. The word before the colon sign represents the the target layer name, and words that are after represent the issue type.
+Click on the selected template.

 ### Filling Out the Template

-1.  **Required Fields:** Pay close attention to fields marked with an asterisk (\*).
-Ensure all required information is accurately provided (**except for title that should not be changed**).
-2.  **Coordinates:** If providing coordinates, enter **numerical values** for `Latitude` and `Longitude`, and the **numerical EPSG code** (e.g., `5070` for NAD83 / Conus Albers).
-3.  **New ID / IDs to Merge/Union:** For relevant issue types, follow the instructions carefully regarding providing a `New ID` or a `comma-separated list` of IDs.
-4.  **Description:** Provide a clear and concise description of the issue.
-Include context, observed behavior, and expected behavior.
-You can also **upload images** directly into the description field by dragging and dropping them.
+1.  **Title:** For most templates, the title includes a placeholder like `<item-identifier>` or `<brief-description>`. **Do not manually change this part of the title.** It will be automatically updated by our system based on the first relevant identifier you provide in the form.
+2.  **Required Fields:** Fields marked with a red asterisk (`*`) are mandatory.
+Please fill them out accurately.
-5.  **Hydrofabric Version:** Select the version of the hydrofabric you are working with from the dropdown.
+3.  **Hydrofabric Version:** Always select the version of the Hydrofabric your issue pertains to.
+4.  **Report Mode:** Many templates offer a "Report Mode" (e.g., "Report a single instance" vs. "Report many instances").
+    *   Choose **"Report a single instance"** if your issue pertains to one specific item or operation.
+    *   Choose **"Report many instances"** (or similar wording) if you have a list of items/operations of the same type.
+This allows you to paste data in columns (i.e., from an excel sheet but not including the header).
+5.  **Identifiers & Coordinates:**
+    *   Provide numerical IDs as requested.
+    *   For coordinates (`Latitude`, `Longitude`) any coordinate system is accepted as long as a EPSG code is provided per each item.
+Provide the numerical `EPSG Code` for the coordinates (e.g., `4326` for WGS84, `5070` for NAD83/Conus Albers).
+6.  **Descriptions:** Be as clear and concise as possible.
+    *   Explain the problem and why it's an issue.
+    *   Describe the expected correct state if known.
+    *   You can **drag and drop images or files** directly into the description text areas to provide visual context.
+This is highly encouraged!

+### Multi-Instance Reporting

+When a template's "Report Mode" is set to "Report many instances (paste columns of data)" or similar:

+*   For fields like `Item Identifier(s)`, `VPU(s)`, `New Latitude(s)`, etc., you can paste multiple lines of data, typically one entry per line.
+*   **Ensure the number of lines corresponds across related fields** (e.g., if you list 5 Item Identifiers, you should provide 5 corresponding VPUs, as specified in the field description).

 ### Tips for Reporting

-*   ✅ Use the provided placeholders and examples in the template as guides.
+*   ✅ **Be Specific:** The more precise your information, the easier it is to address the issue.
+*   🗺️ **Use the Map:** Refer to the [Hydrofabric Viewer Map](https://spatial.dev.water.noaa.gov/view/hydrofabric) to get accurate IDs and VPUs.
+*   📸 **Screenshots are Great:** A picture is worth a thousand words.
+Highlight the problematic area.
-*   🤷‍♀️ If you’re unsure about a specific field, refer to the description provided within the template itself or add a note in the main description.
+*   🤷‍♀️ **If Unsure:** If you're uncertain about a field, provide your best guess and explain any uncertainties in the description.
-*   📍 For coordinates, double-check the `EPSG code` to avoid validation errors.
-*   📸 Screenshots or maps highlighting the issue location are highly encouraged and can be easily added to the description.
+*   🚫 **One Issue per Report (Generally):** Unless using the "Report many instances" feature for similar items, please create separate GitHub issues for distinct problems.
 ---

-## 🤖 Validation and Automation
+## 🤖 Automation & Validation

-Our workflow is designed to help ensure data quality and streamline processing:
+To ensure data quality and streamline our processes:

+1.  **Automatic Title Update:** Upon issue creation or edit, a GitHub Action updates the issue title using the primary identifier you provided (e.g., `<item-identifier>`).
-*   **Automatic Validation:** When you submit or edit an issue, a GitHub Action is triggered to automatically validate the input based on the specific issue type and the data you've entered.
+2.  **Input Validation:** Another GitHub Action automatically validates your submission based on the template's requirements.
-    *   *Example:* If you select `"Add a hydrolocation feature"` in the Hydrolocations template, the action verifies that `Latitude`, `Longitude`, and `EPSG Code` are provided.
-    *   *Example:* If you select `"Not indexed to the right flowpath"`, the action checks that a `New ID` is present.
+    *   *Example (Hydrolocation Additions):* If you specify an issue with indexing, it checks if you've provided the "New Correct Flowpath ID."
+    *   *Example (Hydrolocation Geometry Cleanup - Coordinates): It verifies provided "Latitude(s)", "Longitude(s)", and "EPSG Code(s)" are valid using coordinate transformation.
-*   **Feedback:** If the validation fails due to missing required fields or incorrect formatting, the GitHub Action will automatically post a **comment** on the issue, clearly indicating what needs to be corrected.
+3.  **Automated Feedback:** If validation fails (e.g., a required field is missing for the chosen options), the GitHub Action will post a **comment on your issue**, outlining what needs to be corrected.
+Please address these comments to ensure your issue can be processed.

 ---

 ## 🌐 Additional Information

-*   **Support:** For general questions about the hydrofabric, issues with the templates or automation workflows, or other related inquiries, please [open a general issue here](https://github.com/lynker-spatial/Community_Hydrofabric/issues/new) (if a general template exists, otherwise use the new issue button) or reach out to the maintainers.
+*   **Questions?** For general questions about the Hydrofabric, this issue reporting process, or if your issue doesn't fit any template, please [open a new general issue](https://github.com/lynker-spatial/Community_Hydrofabric/issues/new) (you can choose to open a blank issue if no general template is suitable) or contact the developers.

-Thank you for helping us improve the Community Hydrofabric!
+Thank you for your contributions to improving the Community Hydrofabric!
+Your detailed reports are invaluable.